mastersign/pyspacenav/README.md

 PySpaceNav
 ==========

-PySpaceNav is a C extension for Python 2.2+ and 3, which exposes the capability to receive input events from Connexion SpaceNavigator devices (3D mouses).
+PySpaceNav is a C extension for Python 2.2+ and 3.x, which exposes the capability to receive input events from Connexion SpaceNavigator devices (3D mouses).
 PySpaceNav depends on the [SpaceNav] project.
-It make use of `libspnav` to communicate with the userland driver `spacenavd`.
+It make use of *libspnav* to communicate with the userland driver *spacenavd*.
 PySpaceNav is published under the [MIT license].

 Currently PySpaceNav only supports Linux.

 Quick Start
 -----------

-Make shure you have build and installed `spacenavd` and `libspnav`.
+Make shure you have build and installed *spacenavd* and *libspnav*.
 You can use the included guide [SpaceNav on Debian].

 For building PySpaceNav you need the development package for your python.